Sogumm

 Kwon So-hee (Korean: 권소희; born March 8, 1994), known professionally as Sogumm (Korean: 소금; stylized in all lowercase), is a South Korean singer-songwriter.
 In 2019, she released albums Not My Fault and Sobrightttttttt, which were met with critical acclaim.
 She won Signhere and signed to AOMG in the same year.
 She won Rookie of the Year at the Korean Music Awards in 2020 and released her second studio album Precious in 2021.
+In 2022 Sogumm released her single titled "Salt Rain" in collaboration with Keumbee and produced by Alfie Hole.
+The Single consists of three tracks, "Kissing", "Salt Rain" and one of the biggest MPB (Brazilian Popular Music) songs composed by Tom Jobim & Elis Regina "Waters of March".

 Early life

 Kwon So-hee was born on March 8, 1994, in Daejeon.
 As she lived in China when she was in the fifth grade, she listened to songs by foreign artists.
 She became interested in music after discovering Michael Jackson.
 She started making music in high school, but only began to compose songs from the heart after moving to Seoul when she was 23.
 She worked for an OST-making company but quit her job in 2017 because she could not write the music she wanted to make.
 She began uploading her music to SoundCloud and later joined Balming Tiger.

 She adopted the stage name "Sogumm" because it was her nickname in middle school.